ne1410s/core.codl/README.md

-# core.coddle
+# @ne1410s/codl
-Indulge your app with coddle; a component model
+Indulge your apps with codl: a component model library